Baqtiyar/devops-lab/Clouds/AWS/aws-free-tier-expiry.md

 # How to Check Your AWS Free Tier Expiry Date

+When I created my first AWS account, I faced several challenges.
+One of the biggest questions I had was:
+“When does my AWS Free Tier end?”

+I wanted to be careful with my usage to avoid unexpected charges, but I couldn't find the expiry date easily.

-Confused about when your AWS Free Tier ends?
-Here’s a step-by-step guide to help you find out using both email and the AWS Management Console.
+So, I created this step-by-step guide to help others (and my future self) check the AWS Free Tier expiry date using both email and the AWS Management Console.

 ---